Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \begin{definition}[Deterministic SAT Turing Machine with Input-Dependent States] Let $\varphi$ be a Boolean formula in CNF form, encoded on a single tape as described in earlier paragraph.
 We define a deterministic single-tape Turing machine

 with the following properties.
-As required by the definition of a Turing machine, the state set of $\mathcal{M}_{\mathrm{SAT}}^{\mathrm{ID}}$ is finite for each fixed input. \begin{itemize} \item $Q$ is a finite set of states consisting of the control states listed in \cref{tab:sat_variable_transitions}, including the distinguished halting states $\qacc$ and $\qrej$.
-Parameterized state names such as $\textproc{Forward.D}$ or $\textproc{Dec.(D-1)}$ denote finite families of states instantiated for each digit $D \in \{0,\ldots,9\}$, and therefore contribute only a constant factor to $|Q|$.
+As required by the definition of a Turing machine, the state set of $M_{\mathrm{SAT}}^{\mathrm{ID}}$ is finite, as the machine is defined for a fixed number of variables $m$, where $m$ is treated as a constant. \begin{itemize} \item $Q$ is a finite set of states consisting of the control states listed in \cref{tab:sat_variable_transitions}, including the distinguished halting states $\qacc$ and $\qrej$.
+Parameterized state names such as $\textproc{Forward.N}$ or $\textproc{Dec.(N-1)}$ denote finite families of states instantiated variable up to index $m$; therefore, they contribute only a constant factor to $|Q|$.

-\item $\Sigma$ is the input alphabet encoding a CNF formula together with an explicit Boolean assignment, using symbols $\{0,\ldots,9,-,\&, \_, \#, ;\}$.
+\item $\Sigma$ is the input alphabet encoding a CNF formula together with an explicit Boolean assignment, using symbols $\{0,\ldots,9,-,\&, \_, \#, T, F\}$.